tansey-lab/batchie/docs/retrospective_experiments.rst

 The input ``.screen.h5`` files are available for download here:

 Warning: These retrospective simulation experiments require a lot of computation time.
-We recommended these be run on a high performance computing cluster or cloud computing service.
+We recommend these be run on a high performance computing cluster or cloud computing service.
 Use the appropriate `-profile` to specify the computing environment.